metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_fault_injection_v1alpha1_manifest.md

 Optional:

-- `abort` (Attributes) Abort defines a configuration of not delivering requests to destination service and replacing the responses from destination dataplane by predefined status code (see [below for nested schema](#nestedatt--spec--from--default--http--abort))
+- `abort` (Attributes) Abort defines a configuration of not delivering requests to destinationservice and replacing the responses from destination dataplane bypredefined status code (see [below for nested schema](#nestedatt--spec--from--default--http--abort))
 - `delay` (Attributes) Delay defines configuration of delaying a response from a destination (see [below for nested schema](#nestedatt--spec--from--default--http--delay))
-- `response_bandwidth` (Attributes) ResponseBandwidth defines a configuration to limit the speed of responding to the requests (see [below for nested schema](#nestedatt--spec--from--default--http--response_bandwidth))
+- `response_bandwidth` (Attributes) ResponseBandwidth defines a configuration to limit the speed ofresponding to the requests (see [below for nested schema](#nestedatt--spec--from--default--http--response_bandwidth))

 <a id="nestedatt--spec--from--default--http--abort"></a>
 ### Nested Schema for `spec.from.default.http.abort`